yuyu1815/jules-api/README.md

 # Jules API Client Libraries

+Apology: We apologize for mistakenly presenting this library as official in earlier versions.
+This is an unofficial library.

 This is an unofficial library.

 This repository contains client libraries for the Jules API in three languages: JavaScript/Node.js, Go, and Python.